 If you think you have been treated unfairly or discriminated against, call the U.S. Department of Health and Human Services (HHS) toll-free at 800-368-1019.
-You also can view information concerning the HHS Office of Civil Rights online at hhs.gov/ocr.
+You also can view information concerning the HHS Office of Civil Rights online at www.hhs.gov/ocr.

-You and your doctors can get a copy of these rights and responsibilities by mail, fax, or e-mail.
-Call Member Services at 800-600-4441 (TTY 711) and ask for a copy.
-You can also download a copy from our website by going to myamerigroup.com/TX to Benefits, Member Resources, Member Rights & Responsibilities.
+You and your doctors can get a copy of these rights and responsibilities by mail, fax, or email.
+Call Member Services at 800-600-4441 (TTY 711), and ask for a copy.
+You can also download a copy from our website by going to Member Rights & Responsibilities at myamerigroup.com/TX under Tools and resources at the bottom of the home page.